 Section 2.
-Composition of Board: Except for the initial Board set forth in the Certificate of Incorporation of the Society, the Board shall be comprised of the following voting Members: President, Immediate Past-President, President-Elect, Secretary-Treasurer, three (3) elected Member Delegates, and Chairs of the five (5) Councils: Education,Training, and Career Development, Publications & Communications, Membership, Council on Special Interest Groups, and Scientific &Professional Liaison.
+Composition of Board: Except for the initial Board set forth in the Certificate of Incorporation of the Society, the Board shall be comprised of the following voting Members: President, Immediate Past-President, President-Elect, Secretary-Treasurer, three (3) elected Member Delegates, and Chairs of the seven (7) Councils: Digital Health, Education,Training, and Career Development, Health Policy, Membership, Publications & Communications, Scientific & Professional Liaison, and Council on Special Interest Groups.

-The five (5) Council Chairs shall be responsible to the Board for actions taken, statements made, or reports issued in the name of the Society by the Councils and/or committees under their jurisdiction.
+The seven (7) Council Chairs shall be responsible to the Board for actions taken, statements made, or reports issued in the name of the Society by the Councils and/or committees under their jurisdiction.
 A Board Member may not concurrently hold more than one position on the Board.
-If a Chair of one of the five (5) Councils is elected to another office, the President shall, with the approval of the Board, appoint a member to complete that Chair's term of office.
+If a Chair of one of the seven (7) Councils is elected to another office, the President shall, with the approval of the Board, appoint a member to complete that Chair's term of office.
 In no event shall any member of the Board be allowed more than one vote.

 Section 3.
 Removal: Failure by any officer, council or committee chairperson to attend two consecutive Board meetings without just cause may be grounds for removal from office and from the Board by a two-thirds vote of the Board.
 A member of the Board of Directors willbe given four (4) weeks prior written notice of the Board's intention to remove him/her so that he/she may prepare and present a defense.